Tiffany-Marko/README-project/README.md

 7. [Questions](#questions)

 ## Description
-This is a small project designed to produce an don-demand "README" for any project.
+This is a small project designed to produce an on-demand "README" for any project.

 ## Installation
 This README Generator can be accessed by following the steps prompted after running Node Index.JS from the command line interface.